 Ipswich Central State School strongly supports the arts and has a strong music program to reflect this.
 Students from Year 3–6 can participate in Junior and Senior Choirs.
 Participation includes regular rehearsal times and involvement in concerts and eisteddfods throughout the school year.
-The Instrumental program is available to students in Year 3–6 subject to a selection process and due to availability of school instruments.
-An extension of the instrumental program is our String Orchestra and Concert band.
+The Instrumental program is available to students in Year 3–6 subject to a selection process.

 Outdoor Education/Camp Program

 A fun, learning-oriented, outdoor education program enhances team building and leadership skills in our students.
 These programs range from 3 to 5 days and are implemented by a team of professional outdoor education experts.
 Our staff also provides supervision and support.
 Previous camps have included Underwater World (Mooloolaba), Camp Goodenough (Bilambil), Tallebudgera (Gold Coast) and Canberra.

 STEAM is an approach to learning that integrates the areas of Science, Technology, Engineering, Arts (including the Arts, Language Arts and Social Studies) and Mathematics for real-world applications.
 It is embedded in the Australian Curriculum.